 The following is a summary of material U.S. federal income tax consequences of the Reverse Stock Split and Authorized Share Reduction to U.S. Holders (as defined below) of our Common Stock.
 This summary does not purport to be a complete discussion of all of the possible federal income tax consequences of the Reverse Stock Split and Authorized Share Reduction and is included for general information only.
 Further, it does not address any state, local or foreign income or other tax consequences.
 Also, it does not address the tax consequences to stockholders that are subject to special tax rules, including but not limited to banks, insurance companies, regulated investment companies, personal holding companies, foreign entities, nonresident alien individuals, broker-dealers, traders, and tax-exempt entities.
 Other stockholders also may be subject to special tax rules, including but not limited to: stockholders who received Common Stock as compensation for services or pursuant to the exercise of an employee stock option, or stockholders who have held, or will hold, stock as part of a straddle, hedging or conversion transaction for federal income tax purposes.
 This summary only applies to U.S. Holders (defined below) who have held, and will hold, shares of Common Stock as a "capital asset," as defined in the Internal Revenue Code of 1986, as amended (the "Code"), generally, property held for investment.
-Finally, the following discussion does not address the tax consequences of transactions occurring prior to or after the Reverse Stock Split and Authorized Share Reduction (whether or not such transactions are in connection with the Reverse Stock Split and Authorized Share Reduction or otherwise.
+Finally, the following discussion does not address the tax consequences of transactions occurring prior to or after the Reverse Stock Split and Authorized Share Reduction (whether or not such transactions are in connection with the Reverse Stock Split and Authorized Share Reduction), including, without limitation, the exercise of options or rights to purchase Common Stock in anticipation of the Reverse Stock Split, the Authorized Share Reduction or otherwise.